sap-tutorials/Tutorials/tutorials/datahub-docker-setup/datahub-docker-setup.md

 ENV https_proxy=http://myproxy:8080
 ```

 Open a terminal window and navigate to the directory where you have unpacked the archive (that is the directory which includes the `Dockerfile`).
 Build the docker image for SAP Data Hub, developer edition.
-Replace the build-time variables `VORA_USERNAME` and `VORA_PASSWORD` with meaningful values **prior to executing the following command**.
+Replace the values of build-time variables `VORA_USERNAME` and `VORA_PASSWORD` in the following command with meaningful values **prior to executing the following command**.

 ```sh
 docker build --build-arg VORA_USERNAME=vora --build-arg VORA_PASSWORD=SomeNicePassword19920706 --tag datahub .